 Spanish America was neither a homogeneous nor a monolithic entity, and local artists, including those who remain unidentified, were not passive absorbers of foreign traditions.
-Without eschewing the profound violence that marked the process of conquest and colonization, this exhibition emphasizes the intricate social, economic, and artistic dynamics of these budding societies that led to the creation of astounding new artworks—many shipped to other markets in their own day.
+While acknowledging the profound violence that marked the process of conquest and colonization, this exhibition explores the intricate social, economic, and artistic dynamics of these societies that led to the creation of astounding new artworks—many shipped to other markets in their own day.
 This exhibition of paintings, sculptures, and decorative arts underscores the generative power of Spanish America and its central position as a global crossroads.
 The works are drawn from the Los Angeles County Museum of Art’s notable collection of Spanish colonial art, which has largely been formed in the last fifteenth years.

 Organized by the Los Angeles County Museum of Art

-Presented in part by
+Supported in part by

-Cuzco school (Peru).
-Virgin of Bethlehem, ca. 1700–20.
+Artist unidentified.
+Cuzco school, Peru.
+Virgin of Bethlehem (La Virgen de Belén), ca. 1700–1720.
 Oil on canvas; 64 3/8 x 41 1/8 in.
 Los Angeles County Museum of Art, Gift of Eunice and Douglas Goodan, M.2009.158.
-Photo: © Museum Associates/LACMA
+Photo © Museum Associates/LACMA

-Antonio de Arellano, (Mexico, 1638–1714); Manuel de Arellano, (Mexico, 1662–1722).
-The Virgin of Guadalupe (Virgen de Guadalupe), c.
-1690.
+Antonio de Arellano (Mexico, 1638–1714); Manuel de Arellano (Mexico, 1662–1722).
+The Virgin of Guadalupe (Virgen de Guadalupe), ca. 1690.
 Oil on canvas; 20 7/8 × 9 13/16 × 9 7/16 in.
 Los Angeles County Museum of Art, Purchased with funds provided by the Bernard and Edith Lewin Collection of Mexican Art Deaccession Fund.
 Photo © Museum Associates/LACMA

 Attributed to Miguel Cabrera (Mexico, ca. 1715–1768).
 Nun’s Badge with the Virgin of the Apocalypse and Saints, ca. 1760.
 Oil on copper; diameter: 7 in.
 Los Angeles County Museum of Art, purchased with funds provided by the Bernard and Edith Lewin Collection of Mexican Art Deaccession Fund, M.2018.177.2. © Museum Associates/LACMA

-Guatemala (for export market, possibly Peru).
-Sewing or Jewelry Box (Costurero o joyero), last third of the 18th century.
+Sewing or Jewelry Box (Costurero o joyero), Guatemala (for export market, possibly Peru), last third of the 18th century.
 Wood, inlaid with mother-of pearl and tortoiseshell, brass, silver, and paint; diameter: 15 3/4 in.
 Los Angeles County Museum of Art, purchased with funds provided by the Bernard and Edith Lewin Collection of Mexican Art Deaccession Fund.
 Photo: Galerie Terrades, Paris